danny-nguyen-goldenowl/webdev-intern-assignment/README.md

   - When there are no products in cart, we should show `Your cart is empty` message.
   - Products in cart should be persistent: When user visit the application, products are added before should be showed, user don't need to add products again.
 - UI must follow correctly design from [live demo](https://gshoes.vercel.app).
+- All data must be stored in the database.
+The front-end and the back-end communicate via APIs.

 ### Nice to have:

 - Responsive design (look good on all devices: desktops, tablets & mobile phones).
 - Smooth animations (don't really need to be same as the demo, just do what you think is good).
 - Deploy the application to heroku.
+- Unit test.

 # Technical Requirements

-You can use any front-end library/framework like React, Angular, Vue, ... or just simple things with HTML + CSS + Javascript (JQuery).
+- Front-end: You can use any front-end library/framework such as React, Angular, Vue, etc. or just simple things with HTML + CSS + Javascript (JQuery).
+- Back-end: You can use any PHP library/framework such as Laravel, Yii, CodeIgniter, etc. or just with pure PHP.
+- Database: MySQL, PostgreSQL, Mongo, etc. or any databases

 - Products data:
   - [`./app/data/shoes.json`](./app/data/shoes.json)